garbados/thick-blog/readme.md

 This will add a new entry to the `entries` folder based on a template.
 The file will be named `[name].md`.
 The `[name]` value defaults to the current date and time.

-If you have specified your code editing program in the `$ÈDITOR` environment variable, it will be used to open the file for editing.

 ### Building the static HTML

 Build the site's static assets using the `build` script: